-Build your network and make interdisciplinary connections with campus operational practitioners, faculty members, students and community
+Grow your network and make connections with campus operational practitioners, faculty , students and community partners.

-Together with the Faculty of Science and UBC Sustainability Program, CBIRD launched in 2016 as a new interdisciplinary initiative funded by a Teaching & Learning Enhancement Fund (TLEF) grant to expand its work in advancing sustainability and applied research on the Vancouver campus to a new thematic area — biodiversity.
+Together with the Faculty of Science, SEEDS launched CBIRD in 2016 as a new interdisciplinary initiative funded by a Teaching & Learning Enhancement Fund (TLEF) grant to expand its work in advancing sustainability and applied research on the Vancouver campus to a new thematic area — biodiversity.

-CBIRD has evolved into a thriving initiative that includes a governance structure with interdisciplinary faculty and cross-campus operational partners, formalized applied research clusters, and well-established alignment with campus plans, policies and practices to enhance, conserve, & steward campus urban biodiversity through meaningful engagement and mutual learning.
+CBIRD has evolved into a thriving initiative that includes a governance structure with interdisciplinary faculty and cross-campus operational partners, formalized applied research clusters, and strong alignment to inform campus planning, policies and practices that can enhance, conserve, & steward campus urban biodiversity through meaningful engagement and mutual learning.